estudian26/skkni-monitoring-tool/README.md

 # 🧩 SKKNI Validator (GitHub Actions version)

+This project helps **Lembaga Sertifikasi Profesi (LSP)** automatically monitor the **SKKNI (Standar Kompetensi Kerja Nasional Indonesia)** they use.
-This repository runs a scheduled job (by default **07:05 WIB / 00:05 UTC**) to read a Google Sheet, check each SKKNI’s status via SerpAPI, update the “Status” column, and highlight any “Dicabut” entries.
+It reads a Google Sheet, checks each SKKNI’s status from Kemnaker via SerpAPI, updates the “Status” column, highlights any **“Dicabut”** entries, and can send weekly email notifications.
-You can also run the workflow manually anytime.
+Everything runs automatically through **GitHub Actions** — no manual execution needed once set up.

 ---